enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 To add support for new actively advected integrable cell-centered quantities (e.g. cosmic ray energy/flux), the table of cell-centered quantities (``FIELD_TABLE``) must be updated.
+See :ref:`Centered-Field-Registry` for more details.

 To add support for computing fluxes for such quantities, modifications must be made to ``EnzoRiemannImpl``.
 Currently, an abstract base class called for ``EnzoFluxFunctor`` is provided for this purpose.
 The idea is define a subclass to be defined for each additional set of flux calculations and then in then have the factory method, ``EnzoRiemann::construct_riemann``, pass an array of the relevant functors to ``EnzoRiemannImpl``.

-However, the fact that the functors will be pointers will probably incur overhead.
-In reality, the better solution might be to hardcode in the additonal flux calculation functions in some kind of helper method of ``EnzoRiemannImpl``.
+*However, because the functors are called as pointers will probably incur overhead.
+In reality, the better solution might be to hardcode in the additonal flux calculation functions in some kind of helper method of* ``EnzoRiemannImpl``.

 Adding new solvers
 ------------------

-New Riemann Solvers can currently be added to this infrastructure in 2 ways.
+New Riemann Solvers can currently be added to the infrastructure by either subclasseding ``EnzoRiemann`` or defining a new specialization of ``EnzoRiemannImpl<ImplStruct>``.
-They can be subclassed from ``EnzoRiemann`` or ``EnzoRiemannImpl<ImplStruct>`` can be specialized.
 In either case, the ``EnzoRiemann::construct_riemann`` factory method must be modified to return the new solver and :ref:`using-vlct-riemann-solver` should be updated.

 The additional steps for implementing a new Riemann solver by speciallizing ``EnzoRiemannImpl<ImplStruct>`` are as follows: